SimonLucasETHZ/dynamic-ad-as-playground/README.md

 The model and interactive tool are an educational implementation of the textbook DAS–DAD framework.
 Original interactive tool by **Lucas Simon & Juri Ezzaini**;
+This tool was originally developed in Excel in 2023 and development continued until 2026.
 UI icons from [flaticon.com](https://www.flaticon.com), imagery from [pixabay.com](https://pixabay.com).
-Please add a `LICENSE` file (e.g. MIT) before publishing if you intend others to reuse the code.
+Please add a `LICENSE` file (e.g. MIT) before publishing if you intend others to reuse the code.-